nvibert/start-coding-today/README.md

 This temporary token above `f3be0a4e-7fc8-48d8-b796-eb3c2f66970b` can be used in subsequent API requests to authenticate against vCenter.

-You can then use the value of the token to make an API call, for example, to get the list of VMs in your environment:
+You can then use the value of the token to make an API call, for example, to get the list of folders in your environment (that will include the folders you created earlier):

 On a Mac:

-`curl -k -i -b token.txt https://$TF_VAR_vsphere_server/rest/vcenter/vm`
+`curl -k -i -b token.txt https://$TF_VAR_vsphere_server/rest/vcenter/folder`

 On a Windows machine:

-`curl -k -i -b token.txt https://%TF_VAR_vsphere_server%/rest/vcenter/vm`
+`curl -k -i -b token.txt https://%TF_VAR_vsphere_server%/rest/vcenter/folder`

 ### Additional Resources